-Founded in 1974, Marshall University’s Department of Criminal Justice and Criminology was among the first in the state of West Virginia to offer degrees in this field.
+Founded in 1974, Marshall University’s Criminal Justice and Criminology Program was among the first in the state of West Virginia to offer degrees in this field.

-For over 40 years, we have offered undergraduate coursework intended to provide a thorough understanding of the criminal justice system and its interrelation with society.
+For nearly 50 years, we have offered undergraduate coursework intended to provide a thorough understanding of the criminal justice system and its interrelation with society.
 A foundation curriculum is offered to assist students planning to enter graduate school, law school, research, government service, or social services including law enforcement, corrections, probation/parole, juvenile justice and victim services.

 In addition to the undergraduate program, graduate study is offered at the master’s level.
 Our graduate program is designed to prepare pre-service students for criminal justice careers and to enhance the knowledge and skills of individuals who have already initiated their careers in the fields of law enforcement, corrections, or legal studies.
 The graduate program is also designed to prepare our graduates for further graduate or professional education.